• Skip to primary navigation

 What does a red velvet cake taste like?

-Many people have a hard time putting their finger on exactly what a red velvet cake tastes like.
-Is it vanilla? chocolate?
+Many people have difficulty putting their finger on exactly what a red velvet cake tastes like.
+Is it vanilla?
+Chocolate?
 Or just a yellow cake with red food coloring?

 It tastes like the following: